• Home

 The Infinity Pool on Deck 18 — not officially adults-only, but it's the most couple-friendly pool space onboard.

-That said, the ship compensates with a genuinely impressive lineup of themed bars and lounges spread across all seven zones.
-My favourites:
+To compensate, the ship has built a genuinely impressive lineup of themed bars and lounges across all seven zones.
+Our team's favourites:

 Spellbound (Town Square) — The Evil Queen-themed lounge is atmospheric, theatrical, and serves cocktails called "potions."
-Drinks like "The Queen" (grape and lime with vodka and champagne) and the non-alcoholic "Mirror Mirror" make this one of the most memorable bars I've visited on any ship.
-Tiana's Bayou Lounge (Town Square) — Princess and the Frog-themed with craft cocktails, beignets, and live jazz.
-Infinity Bar (Deck 18, Marvel Landing) — The Tony Stark-inspired pool bar has panoramic ocean views and feels the most "grown-up" of the outdoor venues.
-Buccaneer Bar — A Captain Hook-themed pub with live sports on screens.
-Taverna Portorosso — Pixar's Luca-inspired sports bar with live game broadcasts.
+Drinks like "The Queen" (grape and lime with vodka and champagne) and the non-alcoholic "Mirror Mirror" make this one of the most memorable bars we have visited on any ship.
+Tiana's Bayou Lounge (Town Square) — Princess and the Frog-themed with craft cocktails, beignets and live jazz.
+Infinity Bar (Deck 18, Marvel Landing) — The Tony Stark-inspired pool bar has panoramic ocean views and feels the most "grown-up" outdoor venue.
+Buccaneer Bar — A Captain Hook-themed pub with live sport on screens.
+Taverna Portorosso — Pixar's Luca-inspired sports bar with live broadcasts.

 The one confirmed adults-only venue: the Marvel Style Studio transforms into a speakeasy after 8 PM with premium spirits, whiskey tastings, and curated cocktails.
 This is currently the only space on the ship with age-restricted hours.